What Is Sepsis?

 sepsis

 Sepsis is a leading cause of death in hospitalized children.
-It kills almost 5,000 children annually in the U.S., more than cancer.
-As many as 40,000 children are hospitalized annually for sepsis and it is one of the most expensive conditions to treat.
-That makes it a significant challenge for children’s hospitals, which see 65% of the children with sepsis.
+It kills 7,000 children annually in the U.S., more than cancer.
+As many as 75,000 children are hospitalized annually for sepsis, and it is one of the most expensive conditions to treat.

 What is pediatric sepsis?

-Sepsis, often called blood poisoning, is the immune system overreacting to an infection of any kind.
+Sepsis is the immune system overreacting to an infection of any kind.
 It can spread rapidly in children’s small bodies.
 Children with compromised immune systems, like hematology and oncology patients, are particularly susceptible to sepsis.
-All three stages of sepsis infection—sepsis, severe sepsis, and septic shock—can result in disability or death.
+Left untreated, sepsis can result in disability or death.

 How does sepsis impact children when it happens?

 The window for diagnosis and effective intervention in children is very short, from one to four hours.
-Every hour delay in treatment increases mortality by nearly 8%.
-If undetected, sepsis can rapidly escalate to severe sepsis and septic shock, causing extensive and irreversible body system damage.
+If undetected, sepsis can rapidly escalate to septic shock, causing extensive and irreversible body system damage.
 Early treatment drastically improves patient outcomes.

-• Mortality rates are high—nearly 5,000 die from sepsis and related complications each year.
+• Nearly 7,000 die from sepsis and related complications each year in the U.S.

 • 75% of septic patients are admitted to an intensive care unit after a sepsis diagnosis.